thehimel/django-boilerplate/README.md

 ## Important Note
 - Uncomment '.env' inside .gitignore so that .env file is not uploaded in the repository.
 - Edit '.vscode/settings.json' ss per your choices.
+- You must generate a new secret key for your project.

 ## Production Note
 - Make sure to set environmental variable DEBUG=False.